Member Login | Sign Up

 Whether you’re just learning to play tennis or an experienced player with years of experience, finding a pair of tennis shoes you enjoy is critical for your feet and body’s health.

-As you shop for the best pair for your needs, it can help set a budget ahead of time and determine which features, i.e., comfort, durability, stability, etc., are most important to narrow your options.
+As you shop for the best pair for your needs, it can help to set a budget ahead of time and determine which features, such as comfort, durability, stability, etc., are most important to narrow your options.

-Hopefully, my guide helps shed some light on how to think about buying a pair of tennis shoes while at the same time focusing your search on a tight selection of shoes you can feel confident in purchasing.
+Hopefully, my guide helps shed some light on how to think about buying a pair of tennis shoes while helping focus your search on a tight selection of shoes you can feel confident in purchasing.

 Of course, if you have any questions or have a pair of tennis shoes you can’t live without, I’d love to hear from you in the comments.